Desert Bighorn Sheep

 The Beach Mountains, in Culberson County, were restocked in May 1991 with 26 bighorns, which were in a temporary holding pen on the Beach Mountain Ranch.
 These sheep consisted of 1 mature ram, 5 mature ewes, 13 yearling rams, and 4 yearling ewes relocated from the Sierra Diablo brood facility in December 1990, plus 3 lambs born in the holding pen.
 The Beach Mountains received an additional 12 bighorns from the brood facility in November 1992 consisting of 2 rams and 10 ewes.
 The sheep were placed in a soft release holding pen awaiting release.
 These sheep, plus 9 lambs born in the holding pen, were released in June 1993.

 In October 1995, 20 bighorn sheep (16 ewes and 4 rams) were transplanted from Nevada to the Black Gap Wildlife Management Area (BGWMA) in Brewster County.
 Three rams from the EMWMA were subsequently transplanted to augment the existing population and assure breeding.
 In December 1996, 5 more rams and 5 ewes were transplanted to BGWMA.
 An additional release of 15 adult ewes and 5 lambs from Nevada was completed in January 1998.
-Forty-five desert bighorn sheep (23 ewes and 22 rams) were transplanted from Elephant Mountain Wildlife Management Area to Black Gap Wildlife Management Area in December of 2001.
+Forty-five desert bighorn sheep (23 ewes and 22 rams) were transplanted from Elephant Mountain Wildlife Management Area to Black Gap Wildlife Management Area in December of 2000.
 All 23 of the ewes and 19 of the rams were fitted with telemetry collars to assist in evaluating the population augmenting effort.
+Restoration efforts were again conducted in December 2018 when 82 bighorns (37 rams, 45 ewes) were translocated from Elephant Mountain and released on Black Gap WMA.
+Out of those 82 bighorns, 70 were fitted with radio telemetry collars not only to facilitate post-release monitoring, but also to investigate other population factors.

 Wildlife managers have recognized the need for systematic surveys to determine desert sheep numbers and trends for many years.
 During the 1950s many techniques were introduced to determine bighorn sheep populations but most survey methods and census techniques were found to be inadequate.
 Desert bighorn sheep surveys improved through time as technology advanced.
 Fall helicopter surveys consistently produced narrower ram:ewe ratios, better correlation of fall lambs to annual recruitment, consistent sex ratios, reliable sex:age ratios, and increased total observations.
 Systematic desert bighorn sheep aerial population surveys did not occur in Texas prior to 1990.
 Annual fall helicopter surveys were initiated in West Texas during the fall of 1990.